VYatharth/Dotnet_Clean_Architecture/README.md

-# This app is created using Python3, FastAPI ans SQLite
+# This app is created using Python3, FastAPI and SQLite

 # For running from the shared image